-The applicant has been in contact/negotiations with NATS regarding their objection.
+The applicant is understood to have been in contact/negotiations with NATS regarding their objection.
 They (NATS) have confirmed that they maintain their objection to the proposal.
 In other email correspondence with the applicant, questions were raised regarding the large communication towers and how these do not interfere with the radar.
 NATS states that;